 You go out to get into your vehicle and see all your carefully planted bulbs pulled out of the ground or missing.
 Half dollar sized holes are all through your carefully prepared and planted flower beds.
-Your yard looks like an army of bad golfers came through during the night, leaving scores of divots and Raccoon Poop all around the area.
+Your yard looks like an army of bad golfers came through during the night, leaving scores of divots all around the area.
 What could do this much damage?

 This is how most people find they have an armadillo living close to them.
 Armadillos are those tank like animals you see by the side of the road as soon as they have lost an argument with a motor vehicle.
 As their scope has increased and they have moved further north, more and more people are having issues with armadillos.